 - Horizon Call of the Mountain gameplay details

-Having been built specifically for Sony’s new hardware, with all marketing tied directly to the new VR system, it seems almost certain the new Horizon experience will debut on PS VR2.
+Having been built specifically for Sony’s new hardware, with all marketing tied directly to the new VR system, the new Horizon experience is locked in to launch alongside the PS VR2.
 As for what happens after launch, however, is anyone’s guess.

 For the first time in franchise history, players will assume the role of a new protagonist in Horizon Call of the Mountain.
 While Aloy is confirmed to feature along the way, we’ll be experiencing the narrative “through the eyes of an entirely new character” known as Ryas.